Aaron98990/ways-of-the-game/reckless.md

 - play not being stopped for advantage (including if the non-offending team scores)
 - a penalty kick is given
 - the number of fouls commited before (including if it's a player, team, or the match's first foul)
-- the game type (including friendly or tournament, boys/girls/co-ed, young or old, small-sided or not, recreational or competitive)
+- an "easy" or "practice" game (including friendly or tournament, boys/girls/co-ed, young or old, small-sided or not, recreational or competitive)
-- a player's body (including short/tall, thin/fat - thin/short players don't get leeway to be dirty)
+- a player's small figure (thin/short players don't get leeway to be dirty)
 - time in the match (including the first or last minute)
 - low temperature of the match (just because it's not heated, does not mean it's ignored)
 - sportsmanship (including asking to stop play, helping opponent up, checking on them, shaking their hand, fist bump, apologizing)